 Severe cases of low blood sugar accompanied by loss of consciousness and coma are cases of medical emergency requiring immediate medical treatment and admission into hospital.
 It may be helpful to tell your family and friends to call a doctor immediately if this happens to you.

-If you think you, or someone you care for, might have accidentally taken more than the recommended dose of glimepiride or intentional overdose is suspected, contact your local hospital, GP or if in England call 111 or NHS Direct.
+If you think you, or someone you care for, might have accidentally taken more than the recommended dose of glimepiride or intentional overdose is suspected, contact your local hospital, GP or if in England call 111.
 In Scotland call NHS 24.
 In Wales, call NHS Direct Wales.
 In the case of medical emergencies, always dial 999.

 If you forget to take a dose, do not take a double dose to make up for the forgotten doses.